 In many cases, major funders will react to Longtermism Fund grants by making smaller donations to the recipient organisations.
 These funders will then have resources freed up for supporting other longtermist projects, which we see as a good thing.
 However, if your values differ from these other funders, then you may disagree.

-We suggest looking through Open Philanthropy’s longtermist grants, and FTX Future Funds’ past grants, to inform whether your values are in fact aligned with other funders supporting longtermist work.
+We suggest looking through Open Philanthropy’s longtermist grants to inform whether your values are in fact aligned with other funders supporting longtermist work.
 You can also see some of the organisations Longview Philanthropy has supported in the past, but it is worth noting that many of their grant recommendations are not public.

 Not at this stage.
 This is something we intend to review within the first year of the fund.